 The physical examination may be conducted by the student's or family's personal physician.
 Jesuit's team physicians are available to conduct physical examinations at no cost to the student and his family on Athletic Physical Day.
-Physical examination and other forms that are used by Jesuit High School are posted in the Athletics section of the website.
+Physical examination and other forms that are used by Jesuit are posted online at jesuitnola.org/athletics-forms.